“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 2. Measure Your Ecommerce KPIs as Accurately as Possible

-In a tech-thriving world, where new and better solutions are popping up almost everyday, Google Analytics still dominates when it comes to tracking ecommerce website performances.
+In a tech-thriving world, where new and better solutions are popping up almost every day, Google Analytics still dominates when it comes to tracking ecommerce website performances.
 The Google Tag Manager further allows you to measure tailored ecommerce KPI data which comes in handy when analyzing the market position.
-It allows your non-technical team to conveniently set up data collection without having to log into your online store or messing up the code of your website.
+It allows your non-technical team to conveniently set up data collection without having to log into your online store or mess up the code of your website.

 3. Set up Realistic Benchmarks to Track Success

 Business milestones or benchmarks are vital to business growth as they provide valuable insights into what strategies are working and which ones aren’t.
 It further allows you to measure the growth rate for your ecommerce KPIs.

 Here’s how you can benchmark your core ecommerce KPIs in six simple steps:

 - Identify your long term business goals

 - Identify the current performance of your website

 - Determine which areas you must focus on to measure